Oral Appliance Therapy

 The Treatment Is Non-Invasive

-Oral appliances allow patients to avoid tissue reduction, jaw surgery, and other types of costly, invasive procedures.
+Oral appliances allow most patients to avoid tissue reduction, jaw surgery, and other types of costly, invasive procedures.
 No recovery period.
 No downtime.

 The Appliances Are Comfortable